 Many publishers and content providers have temporarily unlocked resources to support remote research, teaching, and learning during this period of disruption.
 The resources listed below are not included in our regular collection of books, journals, and databases, but are now available to our users for a limited time.
 If you need assistance locating other resources or would like to request access to additional resources that may be helpful to the health sciences community, please contact the Ebling Library.

 This list is evolving and being frequently updated.
-Last updated May 21, 2020, 10:00 am.
+Last updated October 27, 2020, 10:00 am.

 For information about other ways you might provide students access to materials needed for a course, see the libraries’ Course Content and Instructional Continuity page.